 “Be careful in setting up rules/regulations and how you "enforce" or word them,” cautions Matthew.
 “If I say ‘No, you may not date John, or else I am dumping you.’ it is a lot different than if I say ‘I'm not comfortable with you dating John.’ and them letting them make up their own minds.
 If they decide to date John anyway, I have options and can do what is best for my health.
 I can decide John isn't such a bad guy, and I can continue on, or I can decide it makes me too uncomfortable, and I can end my relationship.
 What is even better, however, is to communicate at a deeper level and explain things, for example ‘I am not comfortable with you dating John, because he dated Jane, and was very abusive to her.
 I don't think I could stand watching that happen to you, and may have to distance myself from that situation.’"

-No matter what kind of relationship you create, remember that it won’t work unless you do.
 So keep those lines of communication open.
 Share your feelings when they happen instead of bottling them up, and be brave enough to admit when something isn’t working.
 If you are, you may just find your happily ever after — or at least a very happy afternoon.

 Have you ever been in a non-monogamous relationship?
 What advice would you offer others who are thinking of following in your footsteps?
 Share your thoughts with us by tweeting them to @ASTROGLIDE!